soukaryag/SemesterPlanner/README.md

 # SemesterPlanner

 ## Getting Started
-### Contributing
-1. Fork this repo to your profile
-2. Clone it to your local machine using `git clone`
-3. Update/modify code and then `git push` to your own fork
-4. Open up a `Pull Request` to the `dev` branch on the base repo (soukaryag)

 ### Installing and Running
 1. After cloning the repo, `cd` into the `/static` directory and run `npm install`.
 This will download and install the dependencies listed in package.json.
    1. Install npm if you do not have it